MrShabbir01/Self-Hosted-game-servers-Ubuntu/README.md

 # Self-Hosted-game-servers-Ubuntu

 ## Overview
-This repository documents the architecture, deployment, and operation of self-hosted dedicated game servers running on Ubuntu Linux within a Proxmox virtualized environment.
+This repository documents the architecture, deployment, and operation of self-hosted dedicated game servers running on Ubuntu Server Minimal within a Proxmox virtualized environment.

 The system is designed to provide stable, secure, and maintainable hosting for multiple Steam-based dedicated game servers using a shared and repeatable operational model.
 Emphasis is placed on predictability, isolation, and rebuildability rather than ad-hoc or manual administration.